danilo-dessi/toxicity/README.md

 ```
 An Assessment of Deep Learning Models and Word Embeddings for Toxicity Detection
-within Online Textual Comments authored by Danilo Dessi' and Diego Reforgiato Recupero.
+within Online Textual Comments authored by Danilo Dessi', Diego Reforgiato Recupero, and Harald Sack.
 ```

-If you have any question plese contact: [Danilo Dessi'](mailto:danilo_dessi@unica.it)
+If you have any question plese contact: [Danilo Dessi'](mailto:danilo.dessi@kit.edu)

 ## Repository Description